solo-io/supergloo/docs/content/guides/access_logging.md

 In a separate terminal context, perform curl requests and you will see access logs being streamed back as they are received and processed by Gloo Mesh.

+### meshctl accesslogs plugin

+The `meshctl accesslogs` plugin can also be used to facilitate access log retrieval.
+Install the plugin and read its usage documentation for more details.

 ## Debugging